santa-2014/santaClock/README.md

 A fancy , animated jQuery Plugin to be used in Websites !!!

-The jQuery santaClock Plugin provides animated , Configurable dials with customizable clock for your exixting websites , while making all kinds of customizations to fit your application really easy.
+The jQuery webClock Plugin provides animated , Configurable dials with customizable clock for your exixting websites , while making all kinds of customizations to fit your application really easy.

 ## Getting Started